ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Related Work

-\paragraph{Joint graph-text representations.} Prefix tuning \cite{liPrefixTuningOptimizingContinuous2021} is a lightweight way of learning node-specific linguistic information and generates dense node representations in the process.
-However, it takes no advantage of the graph structure over the nodes.
-For fixed text and graph encoders, it is possible to learn mappings from their separate embedding spaces to a common one, such as by canonical correlation analysis \cite{guptaScientificArticleRecommendation2017}.
+More recently, representation learning on TAGs that jointly leverages graph and text information has been growing in popularity.
+Prefix tuning \citep{liPrefixTuningOptimizingContinuous2021} is a lightweight way of learning node-specific linguistic information and generates dense node representations in the process; however, it takes no advantage of the graph structure over the nodes.
+For fixed text and graph encoders, one can learn mappings from their separate embedding spaces to a common one, such as by canonical correlation analysis \citep{guptaScientificArticleRecommendation2017}.
+Other methods jointly train text and graph encoders using an externally supervised objective \citep{chandraGraphbasedModelingOnline2020} or tailored for certain tasks \citep{liEncodingSocialInformation2019, gourruGaussianEmbeddingLinked2020}.
+However, these methods all address specific settings that are not generalizable to more diverse tasks.

-\citet{chandraGraphbasedModelingOnline2020} jointly train both text and graph encoders, but use an externally supervised objective such as fake news detection. \citet{liEncodingSocialInformation2019} consider the task of predicting news stories' political perspectives, employing both text and social graph encoders trained with a story-wise, non-contrastive embedding alignment term added to a supervised loss. \citet{gourruGaussianEmbeddingLinked2020} learn to embed documents connected by links into a pretrained semantic space, taking care to represent uncertainty in the embeddings, but the setting is less general than the one we consider here (only one text document is associated with each graph node), and the pretrained semantic space is frozen.

-Other works have attempted to condition a language model or augment its input with dense representations of graph entities.
-SocialBERT \cite{karpovSocialBERTTransformersOnline2022a} and LMSOC \cite{kulkarni-etal-2021-lmsoc-approach} inject social information into language models during training via fixed graph node representations that the model can attend over. \citet{liNTULMEnrichingSocial2022} use knowledge-graph representations of Twitter user attributes to inform language modeling on tweets. \citet{liJointEmbeddingModels2017} learn joint embeddings of social network posts and users for general predictive tasks, with users represented initially by attribute vectors.
-This work, while similar to ours in spirit, has several differences from our approach.
-Training involves (positive, negative) pairs of examples rather than contrastive learning at the minibatch level, as we use.
-More notably, training relies on structure particular to certain kinds of online interactions and on access to rich user attributes, making it inapplicable as a general baseline.